h2non/oml/README.md

 ### Requires

-Load and include source in the current document.
-The only significant difference between `require` and `include` is that the file is loaded in an isolated sandbox context (it cannot share variables, mixins between documents)
+`require` is like `include`, the unique significant difference between both are that `require` load and render the file in an isolated sandbox context, so that means you cannot share variables or mixins between documents

 ```ruby
 require: path/to/file.oli